Introduction to the course: Social Action in Community Spaces

 There's never been a more important time for social action than now.
 No one yet knows the full impact of COVID-19, but one thing we are sure of is the enormous amount of healing that will be needed in order to reconnect with one another and with our communities when the wheels start turning again and schools return to a new kind of 'normal'.

 During lockdown #1 we learnt a lot about social action as a country.
 Many of us saw that our actions, big and small, helped vulnerable people around us in tangible ways - whether that was shopping for elderly neighbours, displaying rainbows on windows to raise morale, or donating to food banks.
 Many more people (children and adults) discovered that they too were capable of making a difference.

 As human beings our communities are important to us.
 We rely on social contact with others for support, advice, entertainment, and mental wellbeing.
 Our community spaces play a vital part of this - being able to escape to a playground, sit in the library, exchange views on the high street or walk by a river are all important contributors to how we feel about ourselves and others.
 However, these places often do not feel welcoming, or safe, to children and young people, and so they are excluded or reluctant to access them.

 This course is an introduction to using social action to improve community spaces, and aims to support adults working with groups of children and young people to help them make positive changes to the places where they live, in order to make them more welcoming and accessible to all.

-By the way - this course is designed to be used primarily by teachers working in England, and so if you're accessing this from elsewhere - welcome! - but remember you may need to tweak a few of the references to English policies and procedures to make them relevant to your own situation.
+This course is designed to be used primarily by teachers working in England, and so if you're accessing this from elsewhere - welcome! - but remember you may need to tweak a few of the references to English policies and procedures to make them relevant to your own situation.